10 cars to help you save

-Under the bonnet you'll a find a 1.5 TDCi engine, which returns a very pleasing 74.3 mpg on a combined cycle.
-Better than the economy is the wide selection of these cars available on the market; for example, opt for a Focus Titanium and you'll get things like 18" alloy wheels and dual zone climate control.
+Under the bonnet you'll a find a 1.5-litre TDCi engine, which returns a very pleasing 74.3mpg on a combined cycle.
+Better than the economy is the wide selection of these cars available on the market; for example, opt for a Focus Titanium and you'll get things like 18-inch alloy wheels and dual-zone climate control.

 The Focus has proven to be the perfect all-rounder for some time now.
 And with zero-road tax, this is a package that is very appealing.

-You will have to go for the Giulietta with a 1.6 JTDM engine, which returns a competitive 74.3 mpg while giving you plenty of pulling-power to play with.
+You will have to go for the Giulietta with a 1.6-litre JTDM engine, which returns a competitive 74.3mpg while giving you plenty of pulling-power to play with.
 The Alfa is even a fun car to hustle down some back roads thanks to the technology the Italian giants have borrowed from their Formula One team.
-So, the Giulietta is good-looking, spacious, fun to drive, and it doesn't cost a penny to tax; time to check the classifieds!
+So, the Giulietta is good-looking, spacious, fun to drive, and it doesn't cost a penny to tax.
+Time to check the classifieds.

-Actually, we've changed our mind, this is the best bit; these cars now represent a huge bargain on the used car market, which only adds to the delight of the zero road tax.
+Actually, we've changed our mind, this is the best bit; these cars now represent amazing value on the used car market, which only adds to the delight of the zero road tax.